Undergraduate Advising

 Note to Parents

-As most students are over 18 and adults, we are legally obligated by FERPA to maintain their information in a confidential manner.
+We are legally obligated by FERPA to maintain all student information in a confidential manner, regardless of age or adult legal status.
 Therefore, we are not able to release test scores, grades, or any other records to anyone other than the student.

 College of Engineering Students